fjp/fjp.github.io/collections/_2wd-robot/2019-12-06-ros-packages.md

   nav: "2wd-robot"
 ---

-On the [file system level](https://wiki.ros.org/ROS/Concepts#ROS_Filesystem_Level) of ROS, ROS uses [Packages](http://wiki.ros.org/Packages) which are part of every ROS distribution such as ROS Melodic and defined as follows:
+On the [file system level](https://wiki.ros.org/ROS/Concepts#ROS_Filesystem_Level), ROS uses [Packages](http://wiki.ros.org/Packages) which are part of every ROS distribution such as ROS Melodic and defined as follows:

 Packages are the main unit for organizing software in ROS.
 A package may contain ROS runtime processes ([nodes](http://wiki.ros.org/Nodes)), a ROS-dependent library, datasets, configuration files, or anything else that is usefully organized together.
 Packages are the most atomic build item and release item in ROS.
 Meaning that the most granular thing you can build and release is a package.
 {: .notice }